JorgeSarricolea/Learning-Git/README.md

 ```
 git reset --soft abc12345
 ```
-#### We travel to the specific commit abc12345 and remove all future changes.
-Warning, this will delete all changes that have been made without the possibility of recovery.
+#### We travel to the specific commit abc12345 and remove all future changes. **WARNING:** this will delete all changes that have been made without the possibility of recovery.
 ```
 git reset --hard abc12345
 ```